Coxwell Entrance Closure

 Krystal Abotossaway

 Krystal Abotossaway is from Aundeck Omni-Kaning First Nations and Chippewas of Rama First Nations.
 She is an urban Ojibwe Anishinaabe Kwe.
 Krystal is a well sought after expert, speaker and leader on Indigenous Peoples engagement.
-As Senior Manager at TD Bank, she is currently rotating through the various centre of excellences within the HR function.
-Providing strategic counsel, execution support, and collaborating across internal teams and external partners.
-Krystal has successfully completed her Masters degree at York University in Human Resource Management.
-She is also currently pursuing her Ivey Executive MBA, Class of 2024.
+As Senior Manager at TD Bank, she is currently rotating through the various centres of excellence within the HR function providing strategic counsel, execution support, and collaborating across internal teams and external partners.
+Krystal has successfully completed her Master’s degree at York University in Human Resource Management as well we her Ivey Executive MBA with Western University.

 As the President of the Indigenous Professional Association of Canada she is helping to redefine the agenda and identify new measures for advancing the opportunities for and the capabilities of Canada’s Indigenous Peoples.